Neufund/smart-contract-watch/README.md

 # smart-contract-watch
 [![Build Status](https://travis-ci.org/Neufund/smart-contract-watch.svg?branch=master)](https://travis-ci.org/Neufund/smart-contract-watch) [![codecov](https://codecov.io/gh/Neufund/smart-contract-watch/branch/master/graph/badge.svg)](https://codecov.io/gh/Neufund/smart-contract-watch)

-A smart contract monitoring tool.It can monitor smart contract activity and interactions based on transactions and events.
-It can be used a local blockchain explorer that runs locally in your server or machine or an investigation tool that scrapes the blockchain in search for a investigation.
-This is done by scanning transactions in the blockchain via JSON RPC calls to a working Ethereum Node.
+A smart contract monitoring tool.
+It can monitor smart contracts activity and interactions based on generated transactions and events.For example, It can be used a local blockchain explorer that runs locally on your server or machine ,or as an investigation tool that scrapes the blockchain in search for a specific query.
+This is done by sending requests to an Ethereum node via [JSON RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) calls.

-NOTE: You need to connect to a working Ethereum node in order for this tool to run.
+NOTE: You need to connect to an already functional Ethereum node in order for this tool to run.
 ## Modes

 Currently the smart-contract-watch runs in two modes:

-- **Default mode**: the tool scans the blockchain block by block, transaction by transaction and log by log for any activity related to the specified smart contracts.
+- **Default mode**: in this mode the tool scans the blockchain block by block, transaction by transaction and log by log for any activity related to the specified smart contracts.
 This is a slow processes and heavy on the node due to the high number of `eth_getTransactionByHash` and `eth_getTransactionReceipt` RPC requests.
 However, this approach gives the opportunity to add more features in the future like instrumenting the EVM or debugging transactions.

-- **Quick mode**: the tool scans the blockchain and acquires all needed information for a whole block by only sending two RPC calls `eth_getBlockByHash`, `get_logs`.
-This proves to be more efficient and faster for direct transaction scanning.
+- **Quick mode**: in this mode the tool scans the blockchain and acquires all needed information to processes a whole block by only sending two RPC calls `eth_getBlockByHash`, `get_logs`.
+This proves to be more efficient and faster for quick direct transaction scanning.

+### Block Confirmations
+In order for the smart contract watch to minimize the chance of recording transactions that might end up being discarded due to the chance where the queried node is on a side chain that the smart contract watch gives the option to set a number of block confirmations `-b`.

+If `-b` is set to `20` for example the smart contract watch will wait until the queried block hight is at least `20`.

 ## Input
 The smart contract watch can take parameters either as a